Set object properties by using parametric variables

 - In the Label in dialog box box, enter a descriptive name for the parametric variable.

 This label will be shown in the custom component's dialog box.
-In our example, we will enter Weld size as the label.
+In this example, enter Weld size as the label.

 - In the Visibility list, define whether the variable will be visible in the custom component's dialog box.

 Hide the variable if you only use it in calculations.
 Show the variable if you want to be able to edit the value in the custom component's dialog box.
-In our example, we will select Show.
+In this example, select Show.

 - Click Close.